-The Engineering Institute of Canada (EIC) is currently accepting nominations for its 2021 senior awards and EIC fellowship inductees.
-The deadline for nominations is midnight, 15 November 2020 for awards to be remitted at the EIC Gala in April 2021.
+The Engineering Institute of Canada (EIC) is currently accepting nominations for its 2023 senior awards and EIC fellowship inductees.
+The deadline for nominations is midnight, 15 November 2022 for awards to be remitted at the EIC Gala event on 22 April 2023.
 The senior awards of the EIC are the highest distinctions made by the Institute and are awarded to deserving members of its technical societies, including the CSME:

 SIR JOHN KENNEDY MEDAL for outstanding services rendered to the engineering profession, or of noteworthy contributions to the science of engineering, or to the benefit of the Institute.